Car Insurance Quotes

 - Compare rates and choose the cheapest one

-It works like this – once you give us your basic information, we then send it right over to the insurance companies who will be fighting for your business.
+It works like this – once you give us your basic information, we send it to the insurance companies fighting for your business.
 They will run their risk assessment calculations and shoot their quotes back to us.
-We will then present them to you so you can make your decision as to which company to go with.
+We will then present them to you so you can decide which company to go with.

-As a consumer, this is really the most painless way to shop for auto insurance.
+This is the most painless way to shop for auto insurance as a consumer.
 Let us do all the heavy lifting for you and get the insurance companies scrambling for your business.
-Remember – when the competition is fierce, the consumer always gets the best price.
+Remember – the consumer always gets the best price when the competition is fierce.

 How Are Your Car Insurance Quotes Calculated?